 School Games Organisers (SGO’s) would also offer their schools additional competitions and leadership opportunities.
 The Central Sports Partnership is now managed through Hall Green School.

-Hannah Reed, the current SGO for the Central Birmingham Cluster who is now based at Central Academy and Hall Green School has worked with both the Baverstock and Bishop Challoner partnerships on their Sport Premium programmes.
+Hannah Reed, the current SGO for the Central Birmingham Cluster who is based at Hall Green School has worked with both the Baverstock and Bishop Challoner partnerships on their Sport Premium programmes.
 Both partnerships retained their schools after the 2010 election through a buy in model which utilises the Sports premium funding, which is a justifiable means of spending this funding.
-The Sport Premium programme is now in it's 5th year, with 14 schools part of the programme.
-There are now 36 primary schools part of the wider partnership.
+The Sport Premium programme is now in it's 7th year, with many of our 35 primary schools purchasing additional support as opposed to just the School Games Programme.
 Hannah is keen to develop this partnership even further so that the pupils within the cluster have as many opportunities to play, compete, lead and develop as young people within school and the community.
 By enhancing the knowledge and confidence of staff within our schools to teach high quality PE lessons, we are giving our children the opportunities they deserve.
 If you have any questions or queries regarding any element of the School Games Organiser role, Sport premium funding or the School Games Programme please do not hesitate to contact Hannah Reed via the contact page.